Why did my credit score drop?

 Then let’s say you use your credit card to buy a new home appliance costing $400, increasing your balance to $600.
 This means your credit utilization ratio increases to 60 percent.
 This increase could lower your credit score.

 What you can do: To keep your credit score higher, experts advise you should maintain a credit utilization ratio of 30 percent or less.
-Making payments to lower your credit utilization ratio may help your credit score.
+Making payments to lower your credit utilization ratio may help boost your credit score.

 4. Closed accounts